 - FM transmitters

 Many people have a personal preference when it comes to choosing which best suits their requirements.
 For example, hard wired devices will require a more involved installation and aren’t portable.
-Therefore, if you use multiple company cars, this option is not viable.
+Therefore, if you use multiple company cars, this option isn’t viable.

 There is nothing worse than poor quality communication from both sides (speaking and hearing the other person).
 When it comes to speaking to the other person, the placement of the microphone is crucial.
 With hard wired devices, you are able to place the microphone virtually anywhere you want.

 The best place for the microphone is close to your mouth of course and this is why most Bluetooth speakerphones come with a mount for the sun visor.
 The FM transmitter on the other hand connects via the cigarette lighter, which means you may need to shout for the other person to hear you.

 When it comes to hearing the other person on the call, you can either turn the volume up on your stereo.
 However, for Bluetooth handsfree speakerphones, you may already have it on full volume and some perform better than the others.
 For example, the Jabra Freeway has a 7 watt 3 speaker setup as opposed to the single 3 watt speaker of the Motorola alternative.